Chapter 01: Convocation

 "What was that?"
 She spat as she wiped at her forehead; the ink had already hardened.

-That,” Ty said, examining too closely, “is your ward against all angry elders for the night.
-You’re officially the first rookie of this cycle!”
+"That," Ty said, examining too closely, "is your ward against all angry elders for the night.
+You're officially the first rookie of this cycle!"

 He was not a tall man, but he stood straight, his long hair flowing proudly from a woven nest of copper, gold, and wood that glinted in the firelight.
-It wasn’t his crown that hinted to Luna his true identity-- no, Luna knew that from the trio of elders who hung onto his every word, the stiffness in Ty’s shoulders, the quieting of the crowd around them.
+It wasn't his crown that hinted to Luna his true identity—no, Luna knew that from the trio of elders who hung onto his every word, the stiffness in Ty's shoulders, the quieting of the crowd around them.
 His gaze did not shy or prod for permission; it trained on her forehead and bore through where the mark seared her skin.

-“I must ask him,” a ranger replied-- this one was the shortest of the three, her skin leathered and finely cracked under countless summer suns.
-She caught Luna’s eye, gave a smirk, and waded into the crowd.
+"I must ask him," a ranger replied—this one was the shortest of the three, her skin leathered and finely cracked under countless summer suns.
+She caught Luna's eye, gave a smirk, and waded into the crowd.

-“Edennight, Crown Regent.
-The responsibility weighed heavy on Yoza’s heart, as he’s a mere substitute, and kkosa Luna gave him a great chance to practice!”
-Ty said.
-She always had an answer, even if it wasn’t always true.
+"Edennight, Crown Regent."
+Ty said, with another partial bow.
+"The responsibility weighed heavy on Yoza's heart, as he's a mere substitute, and ḱosa Luna gave him a great chance to practice!"
+She always had an answer, true or not.

 "And what of her beast?"
 The Crown Regent finally turned towards Zingiber, who shamelessly lay on the floor, licking his hindquarter.
 Luna fought the urge to shrink back towards Ty.